celsiusnarhwal/RIL/docs/fontawesome/pro.md

     Duotone custom icons are currently not available in Kit packages, so you can't use them with RIL.
     This is a limitation on Font Awesome's side, so you'll have to wait for things to change on their end.

+### Icon Packs

+If you have a Font Awesome Pro+ subscription, using a Kit enables you to use [Icon Packs](https://docs.fontawesome.com/web/dig-deeper/styles#chisel).
+No additional setup is required.
+See [Style Reference](style-reference.md) for details.

 ### Updating Kits

-If you add, remove, or edit icons in your Kit, you can get those changes in your Reflex project by having Reflex reinstall your project's frontend packages:
+If you add, remove, or edit icons or styles in your Kit, you can get those changes in your Reflex project by having Reflex reinstall your project's frontend packages:

 ```shell